zbenmo/yapy3c/docs/part_I.md

 ``` py
 # but for a string, we’ll get the list of characters (reversed).
 ```

-BTW, ‘#’ and then text is a comment, and can be used in a program to help the reader follow the logic. ‘#’ can start after some other code, and from there it is a comment.

 Strings, have some functionality that we’ve not explored before, for example: